 It is very easy to find scarf patterns for the entire family and you will have fun exploring all of your options.
 Some patterns are designed for either women or men while others are universal.

 The same goes for warm winter hats.
-You can create a basic stocking cap for the guys and opt for something that's a little more fashion forward for the ladies.
+You can create a basic stocking cap for the guys and opt for something a little more fashion-forward for the ladies.

 One of the best gifts you can give anyone is a pair of fingerless gloves.
 They're very easy to crochet and can be simple designs or very fashionable.
 No matter the pattern, there's no denying their fun.